zhaoyao91/ck-env/README.md

   'ENV_4': ['default value', validator]
 })

-// validator is a function which receives the env value and tell if it is valid function validator(value) {
+// validator is a function which receives the env value and tells if it is valid function validator(value) {
   reutrn ['A', 'B', 'C'].includes(value)
 }